 Country info and advice - Qatar

-The following comments are from teachers who have worked, or are currently working, in Qatar.
-If you are a teacher and have some advice about Qatar, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Qatar.
+If you are an English teacher and have some advice to share about Qatar, please post here.

 Teaching English in Qatar can be a rewarding job.
 The entire country is in the middle of major education